“I don’t consider that high employee engagement drives productivity or customer satisfaction.”

 The answers to these questions will help you put together a more well-defined approach.

-And here are 3 key methods you’ll want to incorporate into your employee engagement strategy:
+Here are 4 key methods to you'll want to incorporate in your employee engagement strategy:

 Run Engagement Surveys Twice a Year (And Pulse Surveys In-Between)